TOS Justice, Equity, Diversity, and Inclusion Committee

 ABOUT THE COMMITTEE

-In July 2020, TOS established a Tiger Team to develop ideas for action on justice, equity, diversity, and inclusion (JEDI).
+HISTORY.
+In July 2020, TOS established a Tiger Team to develop ideas for action on justice, equity, diversity, and inclusion.
 Team members include Mona Behl, NOAA Sea Grant Program; Susanne Craig, NASA; Dick Crout, Naval Research Laboratory; Chrissy Hernandez, Woods Hole Oceanographic Institution; Allison Miller, Schmidt Ocean Institute; Tashiana Osborne, Scripps Institution of Oceanography; and Charitha Pattiaratchi, University of Western Australia.
 A key initial recommendation of the Tiger Team is to establish a standing JEDI committee for TOS.
-The TOS Council approved their proposal and would like to announce an open call for membership.
+The TOS Council approved their proposal and announced an open call for membership.

 The Oceanography Society (TOS) is committed to supporting a community that encourages the open expression and exchange of ideas, free from all forms of discrimination, harassment, and retaliation.